JaimeLeoz/Mallorca_Rent_Project/README.md

     Also I used the data accesible on the web of Idealista.com for the renting data of Mallorca and the 'municipios'.

-The reason to follow this line of though is the constant capacity that Mallorca has to break records of tourism each year.
+The reason to follow this line of though is the constant capacity that Mallorca has to break tourism records each year.

     The population of Mallorca is worried about the increase of tourism in specific months from June to August.
     Since affects their normal day a day in the island.